-We often warn against the nefarious tactics of high pressure “rare” coin salespeople, particularly those working for prominent dealers who advertise heavily on TV.
+We often warn against the nefarious tactics of high-pressure “rare” coin salespeople, particularly those working for prominent dealers who advertise heavily on TV.
 We get plenty of horror stories from clients who have run afoul of these operators.

-We’ve heard all about the never-ending follow-up phone calls from slick talking hucksters eager for another huge commission.
+We’ve heard all about the never-ending follow-up phone calls from slick-talking hucksters eager for another huge commission.

-Among the lies they tell include whoppers like collectible coins aren’t ever taxable.
+Among the lies, they tell include whoppers like collectible coins aren’t ever taxable.

 Or that super expensive numismatic coins in those spiffy plastic slabs are somehow less prone to government confiscation.

-The most common bit of blarney is that you should move fast to buy some coin, which is in fact not particularly rare or desirable, at a huge premium to its melt value because swarms of future collectors will pay even more to get their hands on it.
+The most common bit of blarney is that you should move fast to buy some coin, which is not particularly rare or desirable, at a huge premium to its melt value because swarms of future collectors will pay even more to get their hands on it.
 Don’t bet on it!